faizmokhtar/faizmokhtar.com/content/posts/how-to-use-swiftui-in-uikit-project.md.md

 ---
-title: How to use SwiftUI in UIKit Project
+title: How to Use SwiftUI in UIKit Project
 date: 2020-04-04T10:09:30.345Z
 categories:
   - little-bites